Q: A friend recently recommended that I take the herb ginkgo biloba to protect against getting dementia. Is it effective, and is it safe?

-That said, plenty of studies have shown that ginkgo may have benefits.
+Studies looking at the potential health benefits of ginkgo have shown conflicting results.
 Some research suggests that it may slow the progression of Alzheimer's disease and dementia caused by multiple strokes.
 Ginkgo may improve leg pain caused by atherosclerosis of arteries in the legs and speed recovery after a stroke.
 Positive results have been reported for ringing in the ears (tinnitus), vertigo, and even attacks of pain from hemorrhoids.
 Yet there are also studies that conclude that ginkgo doesn't have beneficial effects on these various conditions.
 In short, the results are mixed.